 Soon New Zealand will be one of them.

-It turns out when government and industry are right when they remind us we have a world class broadband network.
+Government and industry are right when they remind us we have a world class broadband network.
 It isn’t just idle boasting.

 Fibre is fast and reliable.
 It’s not expensive.